💡Quick Answer

 Gratis

-is often used to imply that something is given away for free, potentially as part of a promotion
+Gratis is often used to imply that something is given away for free, potentially as part of a promotion

 or as a complimentary item.
 It carries a slight connotation of a gift or bonus, something given without

 expectation of payment or return.
-For instance, a shop might give away samples of a new product gratis
+For instance, a shop might give away samples of a new product gratis.

 Kostenlos

-, on the other hand, simply means that there is no cost associated with the item or service.
+Kostenlos, on the other hand, simply means that there is no cost associated with the item or service.
 It is

 more neutral and focuses on the absence of a financial charge.
 For example, a public service like a library

-offering books to read would be kostenlos
+offering books to read would be kostenlos.

 While both terms are used to denote that no money needs to be exchanged, "gratis" can often have a marketing or promotional nuance, suggesting a special offer, whereas "kostenlos" is straightforwardly about the lack of cost.

-will save you from spending your pocket money, but the situation
+Both gratis and kostenlos will save you from spending your pocket money, but the situation

 and vibe might sway your choice of word.
 As you keep playing with the